 Almost the entirity of this issue is based in the Hall of Doom and I must say the action that takes place feels intense and claustrophobic.
 It feels like there is limited options for Luthor as he runs The Joker’s ‘gauntlet’.
 This brings me onto the artwork produced by Guillem March, who captures a very chaotic tone as each page is crammed with characters and action featured in a plethora of panel configurations that just work perfectly.
 This really complements the chaotic theme that runs throughout the whole issue.
 The Joker drawn by Guillem March looks and feels like he would fit right into a heavy horror movie.
 I just loved that panel which appeared to homage the famous Brian Bolland ‘The Killing Joke’ image.
 James Tynion IV’ dialogue is very dense and character driven.
 However due to this story arcs’ first two chapters being released pre-Drowned Earth, there is a chance that the reader could feel slightly disorientated with this issue.

-This issue was superb and felt like the end of an era for the Legion of Doom as a group.
+Justice League #13 was superb and felt like the end of an era for the Legion of Doom as a group.
 I can’t wait to see what the pages of Justice League has in store for us next.